Zimbabwe Safari IS7A

 • National park fees

-• All road and rail transfers between Bomani and Gorges Lodges
+• All road transfers and one rail safari transfer between Bomani and Gorges Lodges

 • Return Victoria Falls Airport transfers